BEMRosetta/BEMRosetta/README.md

 ### - Load the hydrodynamic coefficients from one format and save them in another

-### - Load the hydrodynamic coefficients for the same geometry from different softwares and compare the results
+### - Load the hydrodynamic coefficients for the same geometry from different software and compare the results

 - _Damping for the same geometry got from different solvers_